 The fifth pillar of Islam is Hajj, which translates to mean ‘the pilgrimage to the Holy city of Makkah’ The Arabic word Hajj, linguistically, means ‘heading to a place for the sake of visiting’; in Islamic terminology, it describes the act of heading to Makkah to observe specific acts and rituals.
 Hajj, or the pilgrimage, is a 5-6-day journey to this sacred place between the 8th and 13th day of the last month of the Islamic lunar calendar, Dhul-Hijjah.
 The Hajj journey is obligatory for every Muslim, male or female, to complete at least once in a lifetime; providing that they are mentally, physically and financially capable of making the trip.
 God states:

-The Hajj includes detailed re-enactments of certain symbolic rituals performed by great Prophets and righteous individuals in the past.
-The Hajj Pilgrimage and its symbolic rituals commemorate the legacy of Prophet Abraham, so one needs to learn about Prophet Abraham to understand the reasoning behind certain acts performed as a part of Hajj.
+The Hajj includes detailed reenactments of certain symbolic rituals performed by great Prophets and righteous individuals in the past.
+The Hajj Pilgrimage and its symbolic rituals commemorate the legacy of Prophet Abraham peace be upon him, so one needs to learn about Prophet Abraham to understand the reasoning behind individual acts performed as a part of Hajj.

 By performing Hajj, Muslims are answering the command of Allah.
-More than 4000 years later, to this very day, millions upon millions of Muslims continue to answer the call of Prophet Ibrahim (peace be upon him) from every corner of the globe.
-You will find Muslims from Africa, Asia, Europe, Australia, and all over the world making this pilgrimage every year.
-It is the largest annual convention of faith on Earth, where Muslims gather to commemorate the rituals observed by Prophet Abraham and his son, Ishmael.
+Over 4000 years later, to this day, millions upon millions of Muslims continue to answer the call of Prophet Ibrahim peace be upon him from every corner of the globe.
+You find Muslims from Africa, Asia, Europe, Australia, and all over the world making this pilgrimage every year.
+It is the largest annual convention of faith on Earth, where Muslims gather to commemorate the rituals observed by Prophet Abraham and his son, Ishmael peace be upon them.
 Muslims celebrate the legacy of Prophet Ibrahim and the many sacrifices he has made for the sake of God.

 Pilgrims start to perform their tawaf from the black stone corner.
-Tawaf is the act of circulating the Ka’ba counterclockwise.
-Pilgrims circumambulate the Ka’ba seven times while they recite prayers during each circuit.
+Tawaf is the act of circulating the Kaaba counterclockwise.
+Pilgrims circumambulate the Kaaba seven times while they recite prayers during each circuit.
 Pilgrims perform the tawaf (circumambulation) to follow the suit of the Prophet (peace be upon him) as has been ordained in the Qur’an.
-Certain Scholars state that the circumambulation of the Kaaba symbolizes the Oneness of God and the fact that all human actions must claim God at their center.
-As Pilgrims circulate the Ka’ba, they disconnect themselves from worldly attachments and focus upon the presence of the Divine.
-As Pilgrims circumambulate the Ka’bah, they chant: ‘Here I am, O Allah, Here I am, you have no partner, Indeed, all praise, favor, and dominion belong to you, you have no partner.’
+As Pilgrims circulate the Kaaba, they disconnect themselves from worldly attachments and focus upon the presence of the Divine.
+As Pilgrims circumambulate the Kabah, they chant: ‘Here I am, O Allah, Here I am, you have no partner; indeed, all praise, favor, and dominion belong to you, you have no partner.’

-On the seventh round, Hajar saw Angel Gabriel descend from the sky and strike the ground with his wing, causing water to gush upward from the ground.
-Angel Gabriel declared, “Zam, Zam,” meaning “Stop, stop,” commanding the water to stop.
+On the seventh round, Hajar saw Angel Gabriel descend from the sky and strike the ground with his wing, causing water to gush upward from the Earth.
+Angel Gabriel declared, ‘Zam, Zam,’ meaning ‘Stop, Stop,’ commanding the water to stop.
 This water is now referred to as Zam Zam Water.
 This well to this today nourishes pilgrims of Mecca every day.
-Hagar and her child, for their part, were rescued by passersby.
-Years later, when Ismael was growing to become a man, his father Prophet Abraham returned and built with him the house in Mecca, called the Ka’bah.

 In commemoration of this great sacrifice from Hagar, Muslim pilgrims in Hajj progress in a quicker pace going back and forth between the two hillocks (which are 300-400 yards apart) seven times, reenacting Hagar’s movements when attempting to find aid.
 This action is symbolic of Hagar’s search for water and the miracle of the well of Zam Zam.

-After spending the night at the village of Mina, pilgrims take the next step and proceed to a huge plain about 7-8 miles from Mecca called Arafat, a huge plain surrounded by bare mountains.
-Forming the center is a hill known as Mount Mercy (Gabal Al-Rahma), where Prophet Muhammad delivered his memorable Farewell Sermon.
+After spending the night at the village of Mina, pilgrims take the next step and proceed to a large plain about 7-8 miles from Mecca called Arafat, a large plain surrounded by bare mountains.
+Forming the center is a hill known as Mount Mercy (Gabal Al-Rahma), where Prophet Muhammad peace be upon him delivered his memorable Farewell Sermon.
 This is the central rite of the entire Hajj.
 Pilgrims stand from noon to sunset praying quietly before God, begging for mercy and forgiveness and asking their wishes.
 Many pilgrims shed tears as they ask the Al-Mighty to forgive them their sins in this very emotional day of standing.
-The process of standing, reflecting, taking account of their actions, and begging and pleading to God is often thought of as a preview and representation of the great assembly of the upcoming Day of Judgment.
-It is to remind people of the inevitable day where everyone will stand before their Lord begging for mercy.
+Standing, reflecting, considering their actions, and begging and pleading to God is often thought of as a preview and representation of the great assembly of the upcoming Day of Judgment.
+It is to remind people of the fateful day where everyone will stand before their Lord begging for mercy.